ethereum/go-ethereum/docs/_interface/Private-Network.md

 This guide explains how to set up a private network of multiple Geth nodes.
 An Ethereum network is private if the nodes are not connected to the main network.
 In this context private only means reserved or isolated, rather than protected or secure.
 A fully controlled, private Ethereum network is useful as a backend for core developers working on issues relating to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.

+## Prerequisites

+To follow the tutorial on this page it is necessary to have a working Geth installation (instructions [here](../../_site/docs/install-and-build/installing-geth.html)).
+It is also helpful to understand Geth fundamentals (see [Getting Started](../../docs/_getting-started/index.md)).

-## Background
+## Private Networks

-A private network is composed of multiple Ethereum nodes that connect to each other but not to external peers.
-A fully controlled, private Ethereum network is useful as a backend for network integration testing for core developers working on issues relating to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.
-The nodes on a private network do not necessarily have to be run from the same machine but they can be.
-In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`), a different `eth` and `http` port and a unique `ipc` endpoint.
-The nodes must also know about each other and be able to exchange information, share an initial state and a common consensus algorithm.

-The remainder of this page will explain how to configure Geth so that these basic requirements are met, enabling a private network to be started.

 A private network is composed of multiple Ethereum nodes that can only connect to each other.
 In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`).
 The nodes must also know about each other and be able to exchange information, share an initial state and a common consensus algorithm.
 The remainder of this page will explain how to configure Geth so that these basic requirements are met, enabling a private network to be started.

-To follow the tutorial on this page it is necessary to have a working Geth installation (instructions [here](../../_site/docs/install-and-build/installing-geth.html)).
-It is also helpful to understand Geth fundamentals (see [Getting Started](../../docs/_getting-started/index.md)).

 ### Choosing A Network ID